taunsquared/graphic-novel-thesis/ComicBookScript/old/2018-09-23_World-timeline.md

 ### 2097

 The Space Consortium begins construction on the **SPACE UNIVERSITY STATION** and accompanying **GEMINI ARBORETUM** (which would serve as **SPACE UNIVERSITY STATION**'s farm) to host the re-establishment of Space University.
 The construction project is huge and fully employs the refugee population on the 2 space arboretums, completely easing the strain on the space arboretums.
-However, even more laborers are needed for the construction, so nearly 200,000 Earthers from the ISB Corps are assigned to work up in orbit.
+However, even more laborers are needed for the construction, so nearly 200,000 Earthers from the ISE Corps are assigned to work up in orbit.

 Amadou's father is part of the first cohort of Earthers conscripted to go into orbit and work on the construction of **SPACE UNIVERSITY STATION** and **GEMINI ARBORETUM**.